Anirudha152/pyiris-api/README.md

 - Components: These are loadable modules which give functionality to the deployable scout.
 They are referenced by their Ids
 - Base: These are code bases upon which components are loaded.
 They essentially control the mode of connection and communication between PyIris and the payload.
 - Encoders: These are programs which encrypt the scout's source code.
 They can be stacked
-- Scout Values: These are generation options used to control generation.
+- Scout Options / Scout Values: These are generation options used to control generation.
 Here is a table with the names of the options and their defualt values

 |Option|Default Value|Info|
 |:---|:---|:---|